Glutara/glutara-machine-learning/README.md

     ```
 5. The Tensorflow Serving should be running and ready to respond to inference request.
 You can also check the serving by opening
    http://localhost:8605/v1/models/glutara_model

+## 🔎 &nbsp;Machine Learning Algorithm
+Our machine learning model currently use `linear regression` algorithm to predict unseen data.
+This algorithm try to capture the linear relationship between input (features) and prediction/output (target) by finding the best-fitting line of the form `y = mx +b`.
+Through linear regression algorithm, our model will learn and find the best parameter 'm' and 'b' that will minimize the difference between predicted value and actual value of the data.

 ## 👥 &nbsp;Contributors